ludwigbald/tweetnothing/README.md

 # tweetnothing
-A silly Chrome extension that hides all content from tweets.
+A silly Google Chrome extension that hides all content from tweets.

+Install it as an unpacked browser extension in Chrome's developer mode.

+Find a little writeup on Tweetnothing over on ludwigbald.com/tweet-nothing-day